johannesbjork/Synchrony-and-idiosyncrasy-in-the-gut-microbiome-of-wild-baboons/README.md

 Code for the project: **Synchrony and idiosyncrasy in the gut microbiome of wild primates**

-*hierarchical_smooths.Rmd* contains code to reproduce all plots showing dynamics in terms of smooth functions over time.
-*time_decay.Rmd* contains code to reproduce all plots showing patterns of time-decay in community similarity with increasing lags of time.
+*hierarchical_smooths.Rmd* contains code to reproduce all plots showing dynamics in terms of smooth functions over time./ *time_decay.Rmd* contains code to reproduce all plots showing patterns of time-decay in community similarity with increasing lags of time.

 *gams.Rmd* contains code to fit all GAMs.